mujtaba1747/blockchains/auction/readme.md

 # blog

-## Instructions to build project and add a blog-post
+## Instructions to build project and add an auction

 * Ensure Go is installed